kubicue/JFC/jonathan_figueroa_castro.md

 **Web Developer / Web Administrator**

-Bilingual (English/Spanish) Web Developer, Web Administrator with in-depth knowledge and experience in web and application development.
-Consistent in demonstrating exceptional work using various web application technologies and software libraries.
+BI am a bilingual Web Developer and Web Administrator with expertise in business technical strategy.
+I have extensive knowledge and experience in web and application development, consistently producing exceptional work using various web application technologies and software libraries.
+I also possess a strong understanding of the business aspects of the web and digital products.
+I am proficient in both English and Spanish.

-Able to work on different platforms and development environments.

-Interested in expanding knowledge in new web frameworks and technologies.

-Capable of meeting the demands of tight deadlines, strong ability to collaborate and work jointly with a team to solve issues and develop concrete ideas that can be translated into deliverables.
+I want to enhance my understanding of the latest web frameworks and technologies.
+With work experience spanning over two decades, I have excelled in meeting tight deadlines while catering to the client's requirements.
+Additionally, I possess excellent collaboration skills, which enable me to work seamlessly with teams to resolve issues and create actionable ideas into outstanding web products and digital experiences.

 ###Work Experience
-**Web Developer**
+**Web Developer / Bussines Development Lead**

 [CoLab Cooperative](http://colab.coop), Oct.
 2017 – Present.

-As a CoLab web developer & business development member, Jonathan creates web products that are fully accessible, follow best practices, and provides value and social impact to CoLab clients.
-His work with WordPress, Drupal and other frameworks stresses functionality and positive user experience while prioritizing the needs of clients and collaborators.
-Work directly with client accounts and many other stakeholders and define their key requirements to support and develop their web products.
-Write client proposals and coordinate and define the scope of work that adds value to our client web products.
+Jonathan is a CoLab member responsible for web development and business growth.
+He designs web products that adhere to best practices, are fully accessible, and provide social impact and value to CoLab clients.
+He prioritizes the needs of clients and collaborators while emphasizing functionality and positive user experience.
+Jonathan works closely with client accounts and stakeholders to identify essential requirements and support the development of web products.
+He also writes client proposals and coordinates and defines the scope of work required to enhance the value of our client web products.

 **Independent Web Developer / Visual Designer**